IvandeMurard/Hospitality-Operations-Agentic-AI-B2B/README.md

 **🔗 PMS-Agnostic Integration**
 - Semantic layer abstracts any PMS API
-- No vendor lock-in — works with Mews, Opera, Protel, Cloudbeds
+- No vendor lock-in, it will work with Mews, Opera, Protel, Cloudbeds
 - Adding new PMS = new adapter, not agent rewrite

 **📱 Ambient Experience**